rabiulcste/rabiulcste.github.io/_includes/about/en.md

 ### <span style="color:#990000">Research </span>

-My current research focuses on social NLP problems and developing deep learning systems for low-resource languages and few-shot NLP tasks.
+My current research focuses developing deep learning systems for low-resource languages, efficient transfer learning for few-shot NLP tasks.
+Specifically, building models and datasets for social value tasks in NLP for diverse languages.
-I am broadly interested in machine learning models that can learn, multi-task, and adapt from small data.
+I am broadly interested in machine learning models that can learn, multi-task, and adapt from small data and remain robust in the wild.
 - **NLP for Social Good** -- Cross-domain multilingual disinformation detection *(in progress)*.
 Cross-lingual meta-training for low-resource hate speech *(submitted at KDD22)*.
-Commonsense knowledge for implicit hate speech detection *(in progress)*.
 Joint learning target and emotion for hate speech detection *(PAKDD21)*.
-- **Efficient NLP & ML** -- Cross-lingual meta-training for low-data setup.
+- **Efficient transfer & modular ML** -- Cross-lingual meta-training for low-data setup.
 Efficient and flexible multi-task learning with multilingual pre-trained sentence encoders *(in progress)*.
-Efficiency in deep learning and ML *(maybe in future)*.
+[Efficient transfer learning](https://drive.google.com/file/d/1C8dVzzGkKAJy06dUoESEQIqNJUFvkj5g/view?usp=sharing) and preventing negative transfer.
+Learning from small data [[slides]](https://drive.google.com/file/d/1PoBuimWzSOmUhJA03RiuiYIUWcWKxqjj/view?usp=sharing) and modular fast adaptation on novel tasks.
+Domain Adaptation as a Problem of Inference on Graphical Models *([course project](https://drive.google.com/file/d/177MYwtcqfmvXTID-PMFHsdoN9K6ZJtbu/view?usp=sharing))*
-- **Transfer Learning & Meta-learning** -- [Efficient transfer learning](https://drive.google.com/file/d/1C8dVzzGkKAJy06dUoESEQIqNJUFvkj5g/view?usp=sharing) and preventing negative transfer.
-Learning from small data [[slides]](https://drive.google.com/file/d/1PoBuimWzSOmUhJA03RiuiYIUWcWKxqjj/view?usp=sharing) and fast adaptation on novel tasks.
+- **Knowledge and resasoning in NLP** - Commonsense knowledge for implicit hate speech detection *(in progress)*.
+Retrieval based concept learning for coded language understanding *(in progress)*.

 ☕🍕I work at **G60 lab** in the basement of [Thorvaldson Building](https://maps.usask.ca/?id=6c4f416580e9d24d564eb456e4599e85).
 If you are interested in deep learning or nlp, feel free to drop by during office hours.